thiagosindra/higher-resolution-hypothesis/docs/sections/distributed-pathway-model.md

     <h3>Why This Creates "Higher Resolution"</h3>

+    <p>Because your brain can activate different **combinations** of neuron groups (ensembles) depending on signal strength, you're not just capturing more raw data—you're accessing more possible **representational states**.
+Think of it like having more settings on a camera: the same scene can be captured in more different ways, revealing details that a simpler camera with fewer settings would miss.</p>

-    <p>Because more neurons across multiple systems are activated by the same input, your brain is capturing more information—more detail, more nuance, more dimensions of the stimulus, often spanning functional domains that would remain separate in neurotypical brains.
-It's like the difference between a standard photo and a high-resolution photo:</p>
+    <p>It's like the difference between a standard photo and a high-resolution photo:</p>

     <p><strong>Standard photo (8 megapixels):</strong> Captures the main image clearly, good enough for most purposes, processes quickly<br>
     <strong>High-resolution photo (40 megapixels):</strong> Captures extraordinary detail invisible in the standard photo, but creates much larger file sizes, takes longer to process, requires more storage and computing power</p>

-    <p>Your brain is the high-resolution camera.
-You notice details others miss—subtle patterns, minute changes, fine distinctions—because you're genuinely capturing more information.</p>
+    <p>Your brain is the high-resolution camera with more possible combinations of active neuron groups.
+You notice details others miss—subtle patterns, minute changes, fine distinctions—because you have access to more possible ways of representing the same information.</p>

     <h3>The Brake System: Inhibitory Control</h3>